 Once again, I’m about to leave Thailand.
 I depart in a couple of hours.
 And departure always gives me these awkward sensations—my chest feels heavy, my stomach turns and trembles, my throat chokes, and I basically feel like crying.

 You see, I have this strange love-hate relationship with Thailand.
-There are times I just can’t stand it here—busy, loud, polluted, too much traffic, hygiene, language problems, money grabbing, spicy food, too much shops & shopping, and at times unfriendly, disrespectful locals.
+There are moments I just can’t stand it here—busy, loud, polluted, too much traffic, hygiene, language problems, money grabbing, spicy food, too much shops & shopping, and sometimes unfriendly, disrespectful locals.

 But I suppose I just don’t understand all the details of Thai life and Thai culture.
 It’s probably only logical—I am and I will stay an ignorant “Farang” (that’s Thai language for ‘Westerner’).